 In order to succeed on the science portion of the ACT, students must be proficient in obtaining the correct information through graph-reading and data representation, as well as being able to comprehend research summaries and the presentation of conflicting viewpoints.
 Scientific reasoning skills are what the ACT science section is all about.

 The ACT science category is often the one that causes students the most stress.
 However, you can work to boost your ACT science score through improving your test-taking skills and problem-solving abilities.
-The best way to do this is through using practice exams and finding the method that work best for you, or working one-on-one with a dedicated tutor who will teach you the best test-taking strategies to insure exam day will be a breeze.
+The best way to do this is through using ACT practice tests and finding the method that work best for you, or working one-on-one with a dedicated tutor who will teach you the best test-taking strategies to insure exam day will be a breeze.